 - an intense mental connection with the music and their own bodies

 - the sensation of flow, effortlessly combined motion to any music they like

 The life-enhancing benefits of movement, and dancing in particular, with its low risk, are well known.
-Tango dancers, who dance a whole evening may walk the equivalent of a quarter marathon (10km) and do not even notice the extent of this workout.
+Tango dancers, who dance a whole evening may walk the equivalent of a quarter marathon (10km) and do not even notice the enormous extent of this “workout”.
 Our mind is simply too busy making sure the communication works while enjoying the spontaneously created motions embedded in captivating music.
 Two students of mine attended such a marathon in Sydney, dancing all the way in under 5 hours.
 The couple told us afterwards that the physical demand was similar to “just” a regular (5 hour long) dance night.

 These fantastic Tango-specific benefits made the dance a global phenomenon for people of all ages and all backgrounds.
 This became possible even though that the core benefits cannot be conveyed and advertised like other dances using video or even language.
 Most of the beauty of Tango can only be experienced – not observed!

-Because of the many social and health-improving benefits, without negative side effects or risks, medical researchers and therapists have studied Argentine Tango since about 2006.
+Because of the many social and health-improving benefits, without negative side-effects or risks, medical researchers and therapists have studied Argentine Tango since about 2006.
 Today, the unique dance-form helps even people with Parkinson-Disease.
 Some professionals use it for couple therapy, or recommend it to distract from depression or simply a bad day at work.
-Because the level of complexity and physical challenge is up to the individual, it works for people of all ages, shapes, and fitness levels.
+Because the level of complexity/speed and physical challenge is up to the individual, it works for people of all ages, shapes, and fitness levels.